m8pple/arch2-2016-cw/README.md

   even if you have a small number of instructions implemented, as long as they are tested well.

-- (10%) Bug reports: This specification will not be perfect, and I welcome bug reports.
-Things like spelling mistakes are welcome, but not especially valuable.
+- (at most 10%) Bug reports: This specification will not be perfect, and I welcome bug reports.
+Things like spelling mistakes are welcome, but not quite as valuable.
 What is important are points of genuine ambiguity, or errors of implementation in the code spec.
 Bug reports should identify both the problem, and how to reproduce it, and particularly welcome are